 If I have legal guardianship of my nephew and my sister is receiving SSDI.
 Can I apply to receive the benefits for his caretaking?
 My sister has been told that she could receive benefits for him, but unless she gets to keep it, she won’t apply for it, saying that the SS office told her it was only if he lived with her.
 Is that true or could I apply for him?

 This is similar to a situation I wrote about concerning divorced parents.
 Children with disabled parents are still eligible for Social Security auxiliary benefits even if they are living apart from the disabled parent.
-Continue reading Social Security Auxiliary benefits for children in a separate household
+Continue reading Social Security benefits for kids of a disabled parent

 Children can often receive Social Security benefits if a parent is disabled or deceased.
 I have previously written about these kind of Social Security auxiliary and survivors benefits.